selfhostmail/selfhostmail/README.md

 bash ./puppet-domain.sh -l myemail@yahoo.com -d myfancydomain.com -p adminpassword
 ```

+I use this to host my own mail/domain services so I hope you have a clean installation.
+Please enter an issue if there is a problem!

+Note, this has only been tested and will be support on a 'clean' freshly installed cloud system.
+I'm sure it works elsewhere assuming you have FQDN naming/records set up as expected and are running on a RHEL compatible distro and haven't fscked your base OS.

+# After installation

+A convenience script is provided to manage users and virtual domains.
+See ./pfadmin.sh -h for usage.

+## Usage Notes

+* If you don't specify a password, the script will prompt you for a password, this is the only prompt you'll receive.
+* If there are problems, the puppet logs are kept at /root/puppet_logs, check here for problems first before filing a bug report
 * If you kept wireguard server enabled, then after running, you'll want to run 'firezone-ctl create-or-reset-admin' and watch for the new password on the screen.
 * You can add new virtual users by running 'vmailctl.sh -c addvuser -u username -d example.com'
 * After the first run, a /root/.puppet_domain file is created with the postgres user passwords and settings.
 As long as this file is there, you can re-pull and reset the git repo and no need to edit the script a second time.